fxlin/uva-os-main/docs/README.md

 ![alt text](Slide7.PNG)

 **Proto 5: Rich User**
     The OS now boots on multicore (four in rpi3).
 It includes a FAT32 filesystem and an SD driver, allowing file exchange with PC or Mac.
 It also includes a "SurfaceFlinger," allowing multiple apps to render on the screen and dispatching input events to the correct app.
-Userspace is more complete, including a full libc, as well as DOOM (a 3D game), a music player, and a blockchain miner.
+Userspace is more complete, including a full libc, as well as DOOM (a 3D game), a music player, a blockchain miner, etc.
 <!--
 ✅ libc (newlib)
 ✅ SD card